 Future plans for Al Rayyan Stadium

-Seating capacity of the stadium will be reduced to approximately 21,000 after completion of the World Cup.
+The seating capacity of the stadium will be reduced to approximately 21,000 after the completion of the World Cup.
 The modular upper tier will be gifted to nations that are looking for sporting infrastructure.

 After reducing the capacity and altering the design, the stadium will become the new home of one of Qatar’s most popular and eminent football teams, Al Rayyan Sports Club.